krizzdewizz/hyperxml/README.md

 Though nesting the `$` calls with empty braces seems like one forgot an `if` or so, it is recommended for better readbility.

-End-Element calls (`$` with no parameters) do not need the element name, as this is handled by `Xml`.
+End-element calls (`$` with no parameters) do not need the element name, as this is handled by `Xml`.
 A runtime error will occur upon start/end call mismatch.
-For better maintenance, it is recommended to comment the end element though.
+For better maintenance, it is recommended to comment the end element call though.

 ## (X)HTML support